NVIDIA/aistore/docs/command_line.md

   -h    show usage and exit
   -local_config string
-        config filename: local file that stores daemon's local configuration -log_backtrace_at value
+        config filename: local file that stores daemon's local configuration -ntargets int
-        when logging hits line file:N, emit a stack trace -logtostderr
-        log to standard error instead of files -ntargets int
         number of storage targets expected to be joining at startup (optional, primary-only) -override_backends